 I say this with love, folks, not criticism.
 Believe me, I’ve been the crank many, many times, and while it may work in the short term, it’s got no long term teeth.
 When kids know that you want what’s best for them, that you are in their corner, they are far more likely to crawl in there with you.
 As hard as it may be, stay positive and work as a team player, there to guide and redirect, not punish.

 Use your positive presence to reinforce your expectations.
-Work the room by moving around – not just when the kids are working – but when you are speaking.
+If you want to control a chatty class, work the room by moving around – not just when the kids are working – but when you are speaking.
 Stand beside or behind your most talkative students – they’ll be less likely to talk when you’re right there, and because you are close, you can redirect them without calling too much attention to them – or interrupting your lesson.

 5. Give Them Time to Talk